Last Updated: June 26, 2022

 Why We Keep Our Eyes on Saturated Fat and Sodium

-According to the key recommendations substantiated by the USDA Dietary Guidelines 2015-2020, the dietary components that should be limited are saturated fats, trans fats, added sugars, and sodium.
+According to the key recommendations substantiated by the 2020 – 2025 Dietary Guidelines for Americans, the dietary components that should be limited are saturated fats, trans fats, added sugars, and sodium.
 Keeping these components beneath specified limits can help individuals to achieve healthy eating patterns.

 Although there is conflicting research on saturated fats and the effects of consuming it in excess, we chose to abide by the current guidelines set forth by experts.
 The AHA has suggested that saturated fat may raise bad cholesterol and increase your risk of heart disease.
 Therefore, it is advisable to cut back on saturated fat and replace it with healthier fats.